VCU offers a self-managed graduate application process that can be completed online. Details are available on the Graduate School website.

 - Test of English as a Foreign Language scores for international applicants for whom English is not the native language (The current minimum TOEFL score is 600 paper/100 internet-based.).
 Students also may take the International English Language Testing System test.
 The recommended minimum IELTS scores is 6.5 (academic band score).

-Acceptance of an applicant is based upon the recommendation of the admissions committee with approval of the program chair and the associate dean for graduate studies.
+Acceptance of an applicant is based upon the recommendation of the admissions committee with the approval of the program chair and the associate dean for graduate studies.

 When to apply